11 min read

 Whatever your target role, certain fundamentals apply:

-• For technical tracks: Linux proficiency, networking basics (TCP/IP, DNS, protocols), and security fundamentals
+• For technical tracks: Linux proficiency is non-negotiable.
+Add networking basics (TCP/IP, DNS, protocols) and security fundamentals.

 Step 3: Get Hands-On Experience